State profile · FL · CMS + NAIC

 The verdict

-Marketplace insurers in Florida deny 21.9% of claims — near the 21% national average, the 9th-highest of 31 states, and drivers pay an average $1864 a year for auto cover, more than the $1191 national average.
+Marketplace insurers in Florida deny 22.7% of claims - above the 20% national average, the 6th-highest of 30 states, and drivers pay an average $1864 a year for auto cover, more than the $1191 national average (the 1st-most-expensive of 51 states).

 avg claims denied